Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

-Studying Abroad in France
+Studying in

 France is not only the most visited country in the world, but also the fourth most popular country to study abroad after the USA, England, and Australia.
 And with good reason!
 When you study in France, you can expect a first-class university education at a relatively low cost, coupled with a diverse cultural and natural landscape.
 Curious?
 Then find out everything you need to know about studying abroad in France here.
 We'll take you to the “land of fine arts”!

-The Higher Education Landscape in Norway
+The Higher Education Landscape in France

 With over 3,500 public and private educational institutions, France's higher education landscape is very diverse.
 It is characterized by a wide variety of different types of higher education institutions.
 The three most important are the Universités (universities), Instituts Universitaires de Technologie (IUT) and the Grandes Écoles / Écoles Supérieures.